The Trump Administration exempts new nuclear reactors from environmental review

 The exclusion announcement comes just days after NPR revealed officials at the Department of Energy had secretly rewritten environmental, safety and security rules to make it easier for the reactors to be built.

 The Department of Energy announced the change Monday in a notice in the Federal Register.
-It said the department would begin excluding advanced nuclear reactors from the National Environmental Policy Act.
-The act requires federal agencies to consider the environment when undertaking new projects and programs.
+It said the department would begin excluding advanced nuclear reactors from major requirements of the National Environmental Policy Act (NEPA).
+The act calls on federal agencies to consider the environment when undertaking new projects and programs.

 The law also requires extensive reporting on how proposed programs might impact local ecosystems.
 That documentation, known as an Environmental Impact Statement, and a second lesser type of analysis, known as an Environmental Assessment, provide an opportunity for the public to review and comment on potential projects in their community.